Literacy Specialist Course Offerings

 547 – Literacy and Diverse Student Populations (3)

-Recommended prerequisite: EDLS 546.
 This course focuses on employing research-based practices that directly address the literacy needs of all students.
-Emphasis is placed on utilizing current research, literacy theories, and instructional practices in developing sound instructional models and materials for students from diverse backgrounds and with diverse needs.
+Emphasis is placed on utilizing current research, literacy theories, and instructional practices including the diagnosis and remediation of reading difficulties in developing sound instructional models and materials for students from diverse backgrounds and with diverse needs.
 Participants focus on implementing research-based literacy programs to address the needs of the local school divisions.
+A 20 hour practicum is required working with a Reading Specialist.